THE CACTUS MAN

 AN OFFICIAL SOURCE FOR DOGTUFF™ TURF GRASS

 A stunning, rare, deep blue hybrid of two winter hardy Agaves.
 Cold hardy to Zone 5.
 It will be at least 15 years to bloom.
+Incredible, impressed leaf patterns better than on most agaves.
 15" high x 20" wide.
+Very polite in the garden.
+Minimal production of pups.
 Comes in 2.5 inch pot.

 Havard's Agave is the king of the Davis Mountains of West Texas.
 The broad, rich blue leaves are incredibly handsome.
 Plants grow to 24 inches high by 36 inches wide in 10 to 15 years.
 Havard's Agave has very few offsets over the years unlike some species.
 Hardy to zone 5 (-20 degrees F.).
 Foliage is much broader than the parryi types.
 Sold in 2...